-Detailed communications focused on the Weekly FOGO (food organics, garden organics) trial have been developed ready for the commencement of the trial in May 2023.
+Detailed communications focused on the Weekly FOGO (food organics, garden organics) trial have been developed and sent to all participating households ready for the commencement of the trial in May 2023.

-TARGET: Increase in the annual tonnes of material received for recycling at the Beverley Recycling and Waste Centre by 2025.
+Increase in the annual tonnes of material received for recycling at the Beverley Recycling and Waste Centre by 2025.